Polynomial Siegel disks are typically Jordan domains: Proofs of Key-Lemmas 3 and 4

-to the system (\ref{p-s-m}), and at the same time, delete the corresponding term from $Q_i$.
-In this way we get a new system of polynomial equations.
+Let us first write all $Q_i$ into polynomials of $z_1$ with coefficients being polynomials of the other $m+l-1$ variables.
+If some $Q_i$ has a term with coefficient, say $h(z_2, \cdots, z_m, w)$, satisfying $h(g_2(w), \cdots, g_{m}(w), w) = 0$ for all $w\in U$, then we add the polynomial $h$ to $\mathcal{S}$, and at the same time, delete the corresponding term from $Q_i$.
+In this way we get a new system of polynomials.
 By replacing a polynomial by one of its irreducible factors if necessary, we can make sure all the polynomials in the new system are still irreducible.
 Besides this, if one polynomial is the constant multiple of the other, we just remove one of them from the system.
-In this way we can also make sure the new system is not redundant.
-In particular, $w_i = g_i(w_{m+1}, \cdots, w_{m+l})$, $1 \le i \le m$, still satisfy the polynomial equations in the new system.
+In the following we will repeat this process to keep the new system not redundant.
+Let us still use $\mathcal{S}$ to denote the new system.
+Note that for the new system, the conditions (1) and (2) in the lemma are still satisfied.